mcolaa/MobileApplication/README.md

 # AppReview

-⭐️ A tiny library to request review
+⭐️ A tiny library to request review o